ericpolo/kuzu_cs848/benchmark848/README.md

-To run this benchmakr, you need to have following environment variables defined:
+To run this benchmark, you need to have the following environment variables defined:

 ```
 # kuzu env
 export KUZU_REPO=<your Kuzu repo directory>